mensahsandra/clnch-web/README.md

-# CLNCH Web
+# Clnch Web

-**CLNCH — Your AI Opportunity Assistant**
+**Clnch | Your AI Opportunity Assistant**

-The marketing website and product concept demo for **CLNCH**, an AI opportunity assistant designed to help people move from discovering an opportunity to actually pursuing it.
+The marketing website and product concept demo for **Clnch**, an AI opportunity assistant designed to help people move from discovering an opportunity to actually pursuing it.

-CLNCH sits between the complexity of the web and the person trying to navigate it — helping them find, understand, prepare for, and complete opportunities such as scholarships, jobs, fellowships, grants, accelerators, internships, and university programs.
+CLNCH sits between the complexity of the web and the person trying to navigate it: helping them find, understand, prepare for, and complete opportunities such as scholarships, jobs, fellowships, grants, accelerators, internships, and university programs.

 **Live:** https://clnchweb.vercel.app

 ---

-## What is CLNCH?
+## What is Clnch?

 Finding an opportunity is only the beginning.